 Who this is best for: The Black Diamond Alpine Start Hoody is ideal for anyone prioritizing minimal weight and maximum packability.
 Whether you're climbing, hiking, or backcountry skiing, this layer is so lightweight that it's hard to find a reason not to toss it in your pack, just in case.
 It makes it easy to stay prepared without feeling weighed down, and it's especially well-suited for days when wind and light weather threats loom but full-on insulation or rain gear would be overkill.

 Why we love it: The Alpine Start stands out for its nearly weightless feel, breathable construction, and impressive freedom of movement.
-I love how easily it packs into its own pocket, and on climbing days, I would readily clip it to my harness without feeling the added weight or bulk.
+It easily packs into its own pocket, and on climbing days, testers would readily clip it to their harnesses without even feeling the added weight or bulk.
 While it won't keep you dry in a storm, it provides excellent wind protection and outperforms similarly light jackets when skies turn slightly wet.
 It's a just-right barrier that keeps you moving comfortably without overheating or restricting motion.

 Should you buy it?
-The fit of the Alpine Start Hoody may not be for everyone.
-It has a looser cut that allows for a full range of motion, but may cause bunching in key areas, and the single chest pocket may not be enough for gear-heavy users.
-This isn't the softshell for those who need ultimate warmth or weatherproofing.
-But, in defense of the jacket, that's not what it's made for.
-It is meant to be a barely-there layer, and in this aspect, it performs well.
-For how insubstantial it feels, it exceeded my expectations in terms of water resistance and effectively blocked out the breeze in windy conditions.
+The Alpine Start Hoody has a looser cut that allows for a full range of motion, but may cause bunching in key areas, and the single chest pocket may not be enough for gear-heavy users.
+This isn't the softshell for those who need ultimate warmth or weatherproofing, but that's not what it's designed for.
+It's meant to be a barely-there layer, and if that's what you need, this jacket rocks.
+For how insubstantial it feels, it exceeded expectations in terms of water resistance and effectively blocked out the breeze in windy conditions.
 If you're looking for the lightest, most breathable softshell for high-output days in shifting conditions, the Alpine Start Hoody is tough to beat.

 Number of Pockets: 1 exterior chest | Measured Weight: 6.9 oz (M)

 Why we love it: The Gamma Lightweight Hoody delivers an impressive mix of comfort, flexibility, and a surprising amount of abrasion resistance for how insubstantial it feels.
-The compact package provides decent wind and weather protection relative to its weight, and the Fortius™ 1.0 fabric provides UPF, great stretch, and maintains a breathable and quick-drying feel.
+The compact package provides decent wind and weather protection relative to its weight, and it provides sun protection, great stretch, and maintains a breathable and quick-drying feel.
 Its helmet-compatible hood and streamlined, athletic cut make it a versatile option that transitions well from trail to crag.
 It's the lightest jacket in the Gamma series, and one of the pricier options in this list, but it manages to hold its own in terms of durability and performance.
-All told, it lives up to the expectations I have when I make an investment like this.
+All told, it lives up to our expectations for an investment like this.

 Should you buy it?
-This hoody offers fantastic mobility and comfort, and, weighing in at just half a pound, the Gamma Lightweight is great for anyone who is looking for an ultralight jacket to fill that niche.
-It's not the best option for extended rain or severe weather.
+This hoody offers fantastic mobility and comfort, and, weighing in at just half a pound, the Gamma Lightweight is great for anyone looking for an ultralight jacket to fill that niche.
+However, it's not the best option for extended rain or severe weather.
 Moisture will soak through the fabric after an extended time, and if you need to prepare for heavier precipitation, you'll want to reach for your real rain gear.
-On the other hand, if every ounce counts and wind/sun protection matters most, the Gamma Lightweight is my top recommendation.
+On the other hand, if every ounce counts and wind/sun protection matters most, the Gamma Lightweight should be on your list.

 Number of Pockets: 2 exterior hand | Measured Weight: 8.60 oz (XS)